OnkarBhattacharya/PortfolioForge/README.md

 - **Encryption**: All user data is encrypted both in transit (using HTTPS/TLS) and at rest, leveraging the default server-side encryption provided by Google Cloud and Firestore.
 - **Data Minimization**: We only collect data that is essential for the functionality of the portfolio.
 The AI CV parser is designed to extract relevant professional information and discard extraneous personal data.
 - **User Consent & Control**: All AI-driven features require explicit user action (e.g., clicking "Parse CV").
 Users will have clear options to manage and delete their data, in line with the "right to be forgotten."
+- **Secret Management**: All sensitive credentials, including Firebase API keys and service accounts, are managed securely through environment variables and are not stored in the source code.

 ### **2. Secure & Resilient Infrastructure**
-- **Principle of Least Privilege**: Our Firestore Security Rules are designed to be restrictive by default, ensuring users can only access and modify their own data.
-The rules prevent unauthorized data access between accounts.
+- **Principle of Least Privilege**: Our Firestore Security Rules (`firestore.rules`) and Firebase Storage Rules (`storage.rules`) are designed to be restrictive by default, ensuring users can only access and modify their own data.
 - **Secure Authentication**: We use Firebase Authentication, which provides a managed, secure, and scalable identity solution.
 Authentication is handled through a hybrid model that includes both anonymous access for guests and federated sign-in (Google and Apple) for registered users.
+- **API and Backend Protection**: We have implemented **Firebase App Check** to ensure that all requests to our backend services originate from our legitimate application, mitigating the risk of abuse.
+Additionally, API routes include rate-limiting and CORS policies.
-- **Network Security**: By building on Firebase, we inherit Google's robust network security, which includes protection against DDoS attacks, traffic sniffing, and other common network-level threats.
-We've further enhanced this by configuring a VPC connector in our `apphosting.yaml`, isolating our backend services for an additional layer of security.
+- **Network Security**: By building on Firebase, we inherit Google's robust network security.
+We've further enhanced this by configuring a VPC connector in our `apphosting.yaml`, isolating our backend services.

 ### **3. AI Governance & Transparency (EU AI Act Alignment)**
 - **Human-in-the-Loop**: Our AI features act as co-pilots, not autopilots.
 The user is always in control.
 The AI *suggests* content based on the user's data, but the user must approve and save it.